 NSW Office of Water leads policy and reform in sustainable water management for the State's surface and groundwater systems and assists water utilities to provide urban water and sewerage services that benefit all NSW.

-Catchments & Lands manages NSW and Commonwealth natural resource management investment programs with 13 local Catchment Management Authorities ensuring that communities have a say on local issues.
+Land & Natural Resources manages NSW and Commonwealth natural resource management investment programs.
 Crown Lands manages state-owned land, linking with other agencies, local government, the private sector and communities to provide social and economic outcomes for NSW.
 The Soil Conservation Service specialises in environmental protection, rehabilitation and land management services to both rural and urban clients.